cffwxx/cffwxx.github.io/index.md

 You are very welcome to join me in aforementioned research topics.
 It would be optimal if you have strong background in mathematics, physics, or astronomy.
 However, you can still contribute effectively to these topics even with purely CS/DS background.

 **Futhermore**, although not a primary research focus, **quantitative finance** especially **algorithmic trading** is one of my intellectual interests.
-Therefore, you are also welcome to join me in building up an automated trading system, designing a beneficial trading strategy, or discovering hidden connection between financial markets and physics.
+Therefore, you are also welcome to join me in building up an automated trading system, designing a beneficial trading strategy, or scrutinizing dynamics of financial markets.